ms-pavan/Text-Analytics-on-Wine-Reviews/README.md

 ### Data
 https://www.kaggle.com/zynicide/wine-reviews

 ### Approach
 This project is divided into 2 parts
 a.
-Data Cleaning and Aroma Categorization: This folder contains code on data cleaning and aroma labeling using each wine description and aroma wheel.
+Data Cleaning and Aroma Categorization: This folder contains code on data cleaning and aroma labeling of each wine using wine description and aroma wheel.
 b.
 WineReviewsVisualization: This folder contains code to create Interactive D3 Visualization using data generated in step 1.

 ### How to run this application?